 Following are the techniques attackers use to crack passwords:

-– Guessing: this is commonest method of cracking passwords during which the attacker guesses possible passwords either manually or by using automated tools given dictionaries. most of the people tend to use their pets’ names, loved ones’ names, license plate numbers, dates of birth, or other weak passwords like ”QWERTY,” “password,” “admin,” then on in order that they will remember them easily, The attacker exploits this human behavior of keeping things simple to crack passwords.
+– Guessing: This is the commonest method of cracking passwords during which the attacker guesses possible passwords either manually or by using automated tools given dictionaries. most of the people tend to use their pets’ names, loved ones’ names, license plate numbers, dates of birth, or other weak passwords like ”QWERTY,” “password,” “admin,” then on in order that they will remember them easily, The attacker exploits this human behaviour of keeping things simple to crack passwords.

 – Brute Force Attack: within the brute force method, all possible characters are tested, for instance , uppercase from A to Z, numbers from 0 to 9, and lowercase from a to z.
 This method is beneficial to spot one-word or two-word passwords.
 If a password consists of uppercase and lowercase letters and special characters, it might take months or years to crack the password using a brute force attack.

 – Hybrid Attack: A hybrid attack is more powerful as it uses both a dictionary attack and brute force attack.
 It also uses symbols and numbers.
 Password cracking becomes easier with this method.

 Even if web servers are configured securely or are secured using network security measures like firewalls, a poorly coded web application deployed on the online server may provide a path to an attacker to compromise the online server’s security.
 If the online developers don’t adopt secure coding practices while developing web applications, it may give attackers the prospect to exploit vulnerabilities and compromise web applications and web server security.
 An attacker can perform different types of attacks on vulnerable web applications to breach web server security.

 – Parameter/Form Tampering: during this sort of tampering attack, the attacker manipulates the parameters exchanged between client and server so as to switch application data, like user credentials and permissions, price and quantity of products, and so on.